-- identify and explain the function of all controls and warning systems - explain why the correct and sympathetic use of controls aids efficiency, longevity, and safety - state the purposes of ROPS and FOPS and other protection systems - locate and identify the major components, signs, decals, and controls of the machine - outline the purpose, types and function of machine control systems and electronic aids conduct all pre-operational checks in accordance with manufacturers and legislative requirements
+- identify and explain the application of all controls and management functions - explain why the correct and sympathetic use of controls aids efficiency, longevity, and safety - state the purposes of ROPS and FOPS and other protection systems - locate and identify the major components, signs, decals, and controls of the machine - outline the purpose, types and function of machine control systems and electronic aids conduct all pre-operational checks in accordance with manufacturers and legislative requirements

-- complete all pre-start and running checks before any activity takes place, including visual checks for damage, functionality, and effectiveness - checking all componentry systems are fully functional, including mechanical, hydraulic, pneumatic, electrical, and electronic - replenish fuels, fluids, and lubricants, and undertake grease-based lubrication activities - manufacturers periodic checks and operator level maintenance requirements - defect reporting requirements - carry out routine adjustments - safety systems functions including emergency stop - health and safety requirements when undertaking basic maintenance activities including Personal Protection Equipment (PPE) - check condition and function of seatbelt and any other restraining equipment - check condition and function of any lighting and warning systems - requirements for dealing with fluid spills including prevention and clean-up methods will be acceptable if the machine is hot where they cannot be done safely for example, engine fluids) - this should be observed during practical assessment identify and maintain Personal Protective Equipment (PPE) and appropriate safety control equipment for excavator use
+- complete all pre-start and running checks before any activity takes place, including visual checks for damage, functionality, and effectiveness - checking all componentry systems are fully functional, including mechanical, hydraulic, pneumatic, electrical and electronic etc. - replenish fuels, fluids and lubricants, and undertake grease-based lubrication activities - manufacturers periodic checks and operator level maintenance requirements - defect reporting requirements - carry out routine adjustments - safety systems functions including emergency stop - health and safety requirements when undertaking basic maintenance activities including personal protection equipment (PPE) - check condition and function of seatbelt and any other restraining equipment - check condition and function of any lighting and warning systems - requirements for dealing with fluid spills including prevention and clean-up methods conduct all pre-operational checks as above in accordance with manufacturer guidance and legislative requirements (note: verbal description to the instructor of specific pre-start checks will be acceptable if the machine is hot where they cannot be done safely e.g. engine fluids) this should be observed during practical assessment identify and maintain personal protective equipment (PPE) and appropriate safety control equipment for excavator use